 The handles on our cabinets are 3″ long which is a standard size and very easy to replace.
-I got these simple nickel handles.
-Our drawers didn’t have handles, but I knew I wanted to add them for functionality and cohesiveness.
-The four bathrooms in our house had the same hinges and handles on the vanities as the kitchen, so we bought enough of everything to update them too.
-The powder room vanity also served as a good hinge test spot since we don’t want to keep it forever.
-After we bought kitchen hardware, I painted the doors.
+I got these simple nickel handles at Home Depot.
+Our drawers didn’t have handles, but I knew I wanted to add them for functionality and cohesiveness which factored into how many we’d need.
+The vanity cabinets in the four bathrooms in our house are the same as the kitchen cabinets, so I bought enough hardware to update them as well.
+The powder room vanity served as a hinge test spot since we don’t want to keep it forever.

 Drilling in the Cabinet Frames

 To ensure that all of the hinge holes were marked the same way in the cabinet frame, my fiance used a charging block as a spacer.
 It bumped the hinge up a reasonable height, was easy to hold the hinge against and mark through the holes with a pencil.

 To drill the holes, he again used a drill bit smaller in diameter than the screws for the hinges.
 This time he wasn’t drilling all the way through so these drill bit stops kept him from drilling too far.
 (Just set the stop so the drill bit is a tad shorter than the screws.)

 For the upper frames, a few of the would be hinge holes (using the charging block spacer) lined up against the screws that held the cabinet frames to each other.
 For these he used one of the existing hinge holes and the hinge to mark where the second hole would go.

 It’s a good idea to ensure that whatever system you use to space consistently can be done in all of your hinge locations.
 Those screws holding the cabinets together almost threw us off, but where there’s a will, there’s a way!